dogukan-sys/CuPos/README.md

 Getting Started:

-📥 Download the latest release here. /n
+📥 Download the latest release here. \n
 🖱️ Run the application, and save, copy, and manage your mouse coordinates effortlessly!

 Executable Details: